 So, when it comes time to put your stamp on your lawn, you have two choices.
 You can opt to do the natural grass and landscape or you can save time by going the artificial route.
 There are pros and cons to both sides, so the decision lies primarily with your personal needs and expectations.
 However, if you do decide to choose to buy synthetic grass and turf, here are just a few tips on what to look for and how to decide.

-Most people feel that artificial turf is extremely expensive and on the surface it can seem that way, but when you spread out the cost of maintenance, watering, mowing, and everything else you need to do to keep your grass beautiful and green, you’ll find it is much more cost effective to use the synthetic.
+Most people feel that artificial turf is extremely expensive and on the surface, it can seem that way.
+But when you spread out the cost of maintenance, watering, mowing, and everything else you need to do to keep your grass beautiful and green, you’ll find it is much more cost-effective to use the synthetic.
 Think of it more as a means of long-term savings.
-You may have to put up much of the cost up front but it will quickly pay for itself over time.
+You may have to put up much of the cost upfront but it will quickly pay for itself over time.

 It is also important to see just how tough the new grass will be.
 If you live in an area where the temperature will be extremely hot in the summertime you want to know that it can take the intense heat of the summer.
-Will it withstand a burning hot coal that fell from your barbecue grill or will it melt under the pressure.
+Will it withstand a lump of burning hot coal that fell from your barbecue grill or will it melt under the pressure?
 Make sure the grass has been tested to be heat resistant so that you can reasonably expect it to last for many years.

 When you’re considering the landscaping of your yard, you have two important decisions to make, natural or artificial.
 This decision will depend on a lot of personal factors such as how much time you have for maintenance, the cost, and the amount of space needed to keep it up.

 If you do choose to use artificial turf, it makes perfect sense for you to make sure that you are getting the best synthetic grass your money can buy.
 That means making sure it is heat resistant, and that it will be able to stand up to the kind of challenges you plan to put on it.
 By doing this you can be sure you’re going to get what you pay for.